MikeHeiber/Ising_OPV/README.md

 Ising_OPV
 =========

-This software tool creates and analyzes bulk heterojunction morphologies for further use in kinetic Monte Carlo simulations, such as the [Excimontec](https://github.com/MikeHeiber/Excimontec).
+This software tool creates and analyzes bulk heterojunction morphologies for further use in kinetic Monte Carlo simulation tools, such as [Excimontec](https://github.com/MikeHeiber/Excimontec).
 This package implements an Ising-based model to quickly and efficiently generate three-dimensional bulk heterojunction morphologies on a cubic lattice in a parallel computing environment.
 In addition, morphologies derived from other simulations models or experimental measurements can be imported into the tool.
 Generated or imported morphologies are then rigorously analyzed to determine important morphological features such as the domain size, tortuosity, interfacial area to volume ratio, and more.